Options Trading 101 – Tips & Strategies to Get Started

 Mistakes to Avoid When Trading Options

 - It can be tempting to wait out your options to make the most profit, but it’s wise to act when you have a good opportunity to make a profit and not to let greed be your downfall.

-How to Profit From Options Trading
+How to Profit From Trading Options

-Even though many traders only purchase out-of-the-money options, like we said before, this isn’t actually a very solid strategy.
-OTM options do offer low prices, so they have the potential for some serious turn-around, but they’re risky.
-Some traders just like the idea of owning several options, so they’d rather buy a bunch of cheaper OTM options than a few solid ones.
+Even though many traders only purchase out-of-the-money options, like we said before, this can be a risky strategy.
+OTM options do offer lower prices than in-the-money (ITM) ones, so they have the potential for some serious turn-around, but they’re risky.
+Some people enjoy the thrill, but a profitable trader plays the market carefully and doesn’t take many huge risks.

 Consider whether you play the lottery.
-If you do, maybe trading in OTM options is something you’d enjoy.
-If not, you probably don’t because you recognize that the odds are not in your favor.
+If you do, maybe trading OTM options is something you’d enjoy.
+If not, you probably don’t play OTM, because you recognize that the odds are not in your favor.
 Many are so intrigued by the chance at a huge jackpot win that they ignore the odds.
 The stock market shouldn’t be played like the lottery.
 The odds don’t have to be bad.
 Play it smart and give yourself good odds.